bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

-# Final bugs from unit refactor
-* What can be removed from data?
-For example, unit dot anchor title?
-Get rid of all annotation todos?

 # Bugs
 * Unit dot reference consistently doesn't get passed to scroll.
 Probably Anchor needs to forward ref.
 * From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.